brorb/710-wiki/Content/Guides/Infobox Reference.md

 ## Step-by-Step: Adding One From Scratch

 1. Open the note in Obsidian or your editor of choice.
 2. Make sure the first lines of the file are wrapped in triple-dashed lines (`---`).
 That section is the “frontmatter”.
+In Obsidian, switch the Properties dropdown to **Source** so you can edit the raw text.
 3. Paste the example block from the Quick Start and update each field with the information you want to show.
 4. Save the file.
 Quartz will pick up the new frontmatter the next time the site builds and the infobox will appear automatically.